 To understand a person’s behavior knowing how dependable and honest they are is more useful than knowing whether they’re tidy or excitable.

 For example, it usually tells you more about what a person is like to know whether they’re dependable or honest than it is to know whether they are tidy or excitable.
-Dependability and honesty are simply more important, more informative characteristics than tidiness and excitability are.
 They account for more variability in people’s behavior, and they have more important implications for people’s lives.
+It helps us to understand a person’s behavior, the choices they make, and how they get along with other people.

 Learn More: What Is Personality?